Patagornis: Speed

-Patagornis was very similar to Andalgalornis, another member of the subfamily Patagornithinae, in size and weight, however Andalgalornis was slightly larger.
-The diameter of the leg bones was about 15% larger than in the living rhea.
-However, the back height was about the same at 90–100 cm.
-Estimates of the weight vary: 45 to 50 kg or only 23 kg.
 The walking speed of birds is determined by the ratio of the two leg bones tibiotarsus and tarsometatarsus and by their strength.
 At Patagornis this ratio is almost 70%, meaning that the taxon was very agile, a trait common among the smaller Patagornithines.
 Research from 2005 therefore showed that the animal had a maximum speed of 50 km/h, about the same speed as the living rhea.
-The anterior margin of the fenestra antorbitalis of Patagornis is moderately sloped, while at Andrewsornis it is strongly sloping and at Andalgalornis only slightly sloping.
-Alvarenga & Hofling describe the dorsal portion of the nostrils as "very conspicuous".
-The symphysis mandibulae is slightly curved, with the apex of the beak end uncurved.